edri0/Kraken_Killers/README.md

 # SER225 Platformer Game

 ## What is this?
-This is a game created for Quinnipiac's SER225 Agile Development class.
+This is a platformer game created for Quinnipiac's SER225 Agile Development class.
+In this class this game was modified to have a Pirates of the Carribean theme and many different features to help game play stay engaging and feel immersive.
-Students will be paired up in teams for an entire semester, and will utilize agile development to work further on this game.
-This usually involves adding features and fixing bugs (I'm sure there are bugs...)

 ## How to run this project?
 I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Java (min version 8).